ox-it/mox-blog/content/flexible-masonry-in-css.rst

 specifies a width for the column and allows the browser to place as many columns as will fill the containing element.
 Giving a ``min-width`` as a % to our ``inline-block``'s keeps the columns flexible and doesn't leave large amounts of whitespace between them.
+Additionally if the device doesn't have support for CSS3 columns the layout will fallback to a single column view, which is generally OK for us as again, we're mostly dealing with phones.

-We're quite happy with this solution for now and are considering a fallback with masonry for browsers which don't support CSS3 columns.
-Let us know what you think.
+We're quite happy with this solution for now, let us know what you think.